Cluster Exploration using Informative Manifold Projections: UCI Adult Data Embeddings

 \section{UCI Adult Data Embeddings}

-Using the gender attribute as prior, we obtain embeddings for cPCA, ct-SNE and IMAPCE as shown in Figures \ref{fig:ex6-a}-\ref{fig:ex6-c}. cPCA embeddings are mixed in terms of ethnicities, gender and income.
-However, they do not exhibit any cluster structure.
-On the other hand, ct-SNE embeddings have mixed genders (and thus they remove the prior knowledge) and are clustered according to income (filled and unfilled markers) as well as ethnicity (circles and triangles).
-IMAPCE embeddings are mixed in terms of gender (factoring out the prior information) while they also reveal the complementary structure as they provide clear separation with respect to income and also some separation with respect to ethnicity (triangles are mostly located on the upper part).
-Laplacian scores are calculated for all embeddings using the gender labels and are shown for a range of neighborhood sizes in figure \ref{fig:ex6-d}.
-IMAPCE embeddings achieve slightly higher Laplacian scores (lower homogeneity) than ct-SNE ones, which means that IMAPCE discounts the prior information a bit more effectively.
-On the contrary, cPCA embeddings fail to remove the prior knowledge as they are associated with very low Laplacian scores.
+Using the gender attribute as prior, embeddings for cPCA, ct-SNE, Fair-NeRV and IMAPCE are shown in Figures \ref{fig:ex6-a}-\ref{fig:ex6-d}. cPCA embeddings are mixed in terms of ethnicity, gender and income, not exhibiting any apparent cluster structure.
+On the other hand, ct-SNE, Fair-NeRV and IMAPCE embeddings have mixed genders (an indication that prior structure has been factored out) and are clustered according to income (filled and unfilled markers) as well as ethnicity (circles and triangles), thus revealing complementary structure.

-Using the combination of gender and ethnicity features as prior, we compute embeddings of cPCA, ct-SNE and IMAPCE and visualise them in Figures \ref{fig:ex6-e}-\ref{fig:ex6-g}.
-We observe that cPCA produces the same uninformative set of embeddings regardless of the selection of the prior attribute. ct-SNE embeddings are clustered according to their income attribute and their clusters consist of mixed gender and ethnicity points.
-Similar observations can be made for the IMAPCE embeddings.
-Figure \ref{fig:ex6-h} illustrates the Laplacian scores computed with respect to the combination of gender and ethnicity labels.
-IMAPCE filters out the prior information slightly better than ct-SNE in this case as well.
+Using the combination of gender and ethnicity features as prior, we computed the embeddings of cPCA, ct-SNE, Fair-NeRV and IMAPCE and visualise them in Figures \ref{fig:ex6-e}-\ref{fig:ex6-h}.
+We observe that cPCA produces the same uninformative set of embeddings regardless of the selection of the prior attribute. ct-SNE, Fair-NeRV and IMAPCE compute embeddings which are clustered according to their income attribute (illustrating its structure), while their clusters consist of mixed gender and ethnicity points (indicating that the structure associated with the prior knowledge is removed).
+Overall, IMAPCE seems to achieve the clearest separation with respect to income.